-Gene holds degrees from the University of Pennsylvania.
+Gene holds bachelor’s and master’s degrees from the University of Pennsylvania.
 At Penn Gene was the recipient of the Theophilus Parsons Chandler Architecture Fellowship for advanced study and travel abroad.
 He served in the US Navy on Active Duty for three years between his BA and MA degrees, for five years on Reserve Duty, and retired as a Lieutenant Commander.
-A registered architect in 26 states, is a Fellow of the American Institute of Architects, and he served as president of the AIA New York City Chapter.
+A registered architect in 26 states, Gene is a Fellow of the American Institute of Architects, and he served as president of the AIA New York City Chapter.
 He is also a member of the Royal Institute of British Architects, a member of the Japan Institute of Architects, and an honorary member of the Fellows of the Philippine Institute.
 An Emeritus Board Member of the Council on Tall Buildings and the Urban Habitat, Gene has taught at Harvard Business School for over ten years and at the Harvard Graduate School of Design for four years.
 He has also served as a Trustee for the University of Pennsylvania, is currently is an Overseer for its School of Design, and is a Member of the Wharton Real Estate Center Advisory Board.
 In addition, he teaches at Columbia University’s Graduate School of Architecture, Planning and Preservation.
-He is a Trustee of the National Building Museum and the Urban Land Institute.
+He is an Emeritus Trustee of the National Building Museum and the Urban Land Institute.
 He is currently Chairman of the Board of Publicolor, a nonprofit youth development organization that uses design-based programs to engage at-risk students in education leading to college and a career.